 The system contains:

-The enormous flux of neutrons emitted from the Deuterium-Tritium reactions in the hot plasma, pass through the plasma facing first wall and are stopped in the blanket in which a coolant is circulated going to drive a turbine for electricity generation.
+The enormous flux of neutrons emitted from the deuterium-tritium reactions in the hot plasma, pass through the plasma facing first wall and are stopped in the blanket in which a coolant is circulated going to drive a turbine for electricity generation.
 The blanket also has the essential task to breed tritium fuel.
-Beyond, the shield must reduce as much as possible the neutron flux escaping the blanket to avoid radiation damage and activation in the magnet coils outside the vacuum vessel.
+Beyond, the shield must reduce as much as possible the neutron flux which hits the magnet coils.